camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/10-process-engine/10-execution-tree.html.md

 An execution is an entity responsible for executing a part of a process instance.
 Many other instance-related entities are linked to it.
 These are:

-* timer jobs that reference the execution they trigger
+* Timer jobs that reference the execution they trigger
-* event subscriptions (e.g. message) that reference the execution they trigger
+* Event subscriptions (e.g., message) that reference the execution they trigger
-* variables that reference the execution they belong to
+* Variables that reference the execution they belong to

 Representing a process instance by more than one execution (in fact a tree structure of executions) allows to manage the mentioned related entities conveniently.
-For example, when an execution is removed, e.g. because it reaches an end event, all related variables that reference it can be easily removed while variables referencing other, still active executions are kept.
+For example, when an execution is removed, e.g., because it reaches an end event, all related variables that reference it can be easily removed while variables referencing other, still active executions are kept.
 In short, the lifetime and validity of an execution defines the lifetime and validity of all the entities that reference it.

 In the hierarchical structure of executions, different executions have different roles.
 These are reflected by a set of properties.
 The basic execution properties are the following:

 * *isScope*: A scope execution is responsible for executing a scope activity.
-* *isConcurrent*: A concurrent execution is responsible for executing an activity concurrently to another activity in the same scope activity (e.g. two parallel tasks in the same subprocess)
+* *isConcurrent*: A concurrent execution is responsible for executing an activity concurrently to another activity in the same scope activity (e.g., two parallel tasks in the same subprocess)
 * *isActive*: An execution is active if it is currently executing a plain activity (an activity that does not contain activities itself) or transitioning from one activity to the next.
 * *isEventScope*: An event-scope execution is saved for executing compensation.
 Such an execution must be kept, because BPMN ensures that compensation is executed with a snapshot of the variables at the time of the compensation creation.
 In the following, we consider only executions that are not event scope executions.
 * *activityId*: The id of the activity currently executed by the execution. *Executing* means that the execution is entering the activity, leaving the activity, or performing the activity's actual work.
 It does not mean waiting for completion of child executions.

 ## Execution Tree Patterns

-Regardless how complex the structure of a process instance is, the execution tree is composed of four basic patterns.
-By combining these patterns, an execution tree can represent arbitrary state of BPMN processes.
+Regardless of how complex the structure of a process instance is, the execution tree is composed of four basic patterns.
+By combining these patterns, an execution tree can represent arbitrary states of BPMN processes.
 The patterns are the following:

 * Single No-scope activity
 * Concurrent No-scope Activities